- What are some suggestions for living a simpler life as a family in a fast-paced, distracting culture? Read ...

 B. The only way people value one another is to be together and learn about one another.
 Plan and execute events that need cooperation, whether it is a venture of hiking to find some hidden site or planted "treasure", or some family competition over chores or yard work, or having a bake-off to donate to a charity or to give to some neighbors for good-will building.
 Match them up and put the challenge into it with some beneficial gain that can be accomplished and seen and appreciated.
 Give them a lot of praise for participating and for teamwork.
 Then use a reward system for each team that acknowledges them individually but especially the part about teamwork.
 Now use your own imagination to find variations.

-C. This same method is what we used to teach our children the spirit of giving and sharing and caring.
+C. This same method was what we used to teach our children the spirit of giving and sharing and caring.
 We made parent-child teams and baked goods and packaged them and donated them to fund-raising events and 4-H events.
 We did the same for Christmas time food packages, for preparing gift items for our large family thanksgiving gatherings, for special needs of people and for making decorations for our Christmas tree.
 Return

 6. Peace between siblings: When momma ain't happy, nobody is happy!